THE City of Wanneroo highlighted the importance of road safety at a pre-Easter ceremony on Monday.

 The Wanneroo Roadwise Working Group received an award for its volunteer work, providing tea and coffee stops on long weekends with the Driver Reviver van and free caravan and trailer safety checks twice a year.

-The Driver Reviver van will be on Indian Ocean Drive, about 1km north of the City’s boundary with the Shire of Gingin on Easter Monday, April 17, as well as on WA Day on June 5 and Queens Birthday on September 25.
+The Driver Reviver van will be at the rest bay on Indian Ocean Drive, about 5km north of Breakwater Drive on Easter Monday, April 17, as well as on WA Day on June 5 and Queens Birthday on September 25.